Candida Overgrowth: 10 Signs & the Best Solution

 In addition to removing toxic and inflammatory foods, an anti-Candida diet focuses on increasing your intake of foods known to minimize the growth of Candida albicans.
 Foods such as coconut oil, garlic, cloves, cinnamon, and wild-caught salmon are great anti-Candida diet foods.

 Next, you’ll want to attack the Candida by taking supplements that help break down the cell wall of yeast cells.
 I use Candifense® as well as Caprylic Acid.
 Candifense® supports microbe balance in the GI tract and discourages the growth of yeast while Caprylic Acid helps penetrate intestinal mucosal cells to exert the effect of yeast.
 Both Candifense® and Caprylic Acid are excellent at helping to break down the walls of Candida cells.
+Don’t take my word for it.
+Members of my community have said Caprylic Acid is “a friendly, peace-maker” in your gut.

 Finally, you will repopulate your gut with good bacteria using a high-potency probiotic to keep Candida under control.
 While battling Candida overgrowth, I recommend a probiotic supplement containing 100 billion colony-forming units (CFUs) to restore your gut’s healthy microbial balance.